bootdotdev/blog/content/cryptography/aes-256-cipher.md

 Let's walk through the steps of the AES ciphering process, also known as the [Rijndael](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf) cipher.

 1. Choose a password, then derive a short key from that password (using a function like [Scrypt](/cryptography/very-basic-intro-to-the-scrypt-hash/) or [SHA-256](/cryptography/how-sha-2-works-step-by-step-sha-256/)).
-This short key will then be expanded using a [key schedule](https://en.wikipedia.org/wiki/Rijndael_key_schedule) to get separate “round keys” for each round of AES-256.
+This short key will then be expanded using a [key schedule](https://en.wikipedia.org/wiki/Rijndael_key_schedule) to get separate "round keys" for each round of AES-256.

 password: password12345678 →
 short key: aafeeba6959ebeeb96519d5dcf0bcc069f81e4bb56c246d04872db92666e6d4b →